Spectroscopic Analysis of Pictor II: a very low metallicity ultra-faint dwarf galaxy bound to the Large Magellanic Cloud: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for their comments and feedback.
 We thank Andrew Casey and Anna Frebel for co-developing the latest version of SMH.
 We thank Chris Garling for useful discussions.
 APJ was supported by NASA through Hubble Fellowship grant HST-HF2-51393.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 W.C. gratefully acknowledges support from a Gruber Science Fellowship at Yale University.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE2139841.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 AC is supported by a Brinson Prize Fellowship at UChicago/KICP.

 T.S.Li and G.E.M. acknowledges financial support from Natural Sciences and Engineering Research Council of Canada (NSERC) through grant RGPIN-2022-04794.
 G.E.M. acknowledges support from an Arts \& Science Postdoctoral Fellowship at the University of Toronto.
 The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.
 The work of V.M.P. is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.
 DJS acknowledges support from NSF grant AST-2205863.